ResourCes

 Additionally, promote your ERG in multiple channels such as:

-Another way to attract participants is to network and/or partner with other internal diversity groups (culture committees, mentorship programs, etc.) already in place.
+Another way to attract participants is to network and/or partner with other internal belonging groups (culture committees, mentorship programs, etc.) already in place.
 Try attending some meetings in order to connect with their representatives to share ideas, obtain feedback, and build relationships.

 With the input of group members and your executive sponsor(s), establish a regular meeting and/or event schedule.
 Consistency will help drive collaboration and organization across different ERG groups.